nicobailon/scira-mcp-chat/README.md

 - Streaming text responses powered by the [AI SDK by Vercel](https://sdk.vercel.ai/docs), allowing multiple AI providers to be used interchangeably with just a few lines of code.
 - Full integration with [Model Context Protocol (MCP)](https://modelcontextprotocol.io) servers to expand available tools and capabilities.
+- **MCP UI Protocol Support**: Interactive HTML components and external applications can be embedded directly in chat responses.
 - Multiple MCP transport types (SSE and stdio) for connecting to various tool providers.
 - Built-in tool integration for extending AI capabilities.
 - Reasoning model support.